jeffreykegler/old_kollos/notes/misc/strand.md

 ### Creating nodes that straddle the split point

-The function `Recursive-node-add(prefix-node, yim, rule)` creates a new node from the Earley item
-`yim` and adds it to the bocage, along with all its links and memoizations.
+The function `Recursive-node-add(prefix-node, suffix-node, rule)` creates a new node from `suffix-node`, which may be either an Earley item or a token, and adds it to the bocage, along with all its links and memoizations.
 This may require the addition of many other